Lime plastering a wall, can you use one coat of lime base or finish

 Little did I realize, I kept using the term paging out of content.

 Old man whitey used to smile and say, “so, you want to parge some walls, huh?”

-We had tons of time as it would take him two hours to spread the lime while I did pull-ups and twiddled my thumbs and asked a million questions.
+Finally, one day, when we had tons of time, it would take him two hours to spread the lime while I did pull-ups and twiddled my thumbs and asked a million questions.

 I said again, what’s paging?

-Whitey explained the benefits of parging lime over walls made of branches, bricks, rocks, logs, or anything else, saying the lime preserved the branches to protect occupants from bugs, like Maskitos, lice, spiders, ticks, and many other parasites not seen by the human eye.
+Whitey explained the benefits of parging lime over walls made of branches, bricks, rocks, logs, or anything else.
+The lime preserved the branches to protect occupants from bugs, like Mosquitoes, lice, spiders, ticks, and many other parasites not seen by the human eye.

 He continued saying rats like warm rooms with food on the floor, but their little yellow teeth can’t chew through limestone.
 But, of course, the same applied to snakes and other curious critters.

 I said, dude, why didn’t you tell me this long ago?
 His way was to just his smile.
 Moving on, in this video, I wish to explain a deeper knowledge of lime plastering.